 Gordon Samstag's will provided funds for awarding annual scholarships enabling Australian visual artists to study and develop their artistic capacities, skills and talents outside Australia.
 This remarkable gift ranks as one of the very great bequests to visual arts education in Australia.

 Samstag Scholarships are administered by the University of South Australia through the Samstag Museum of Art behalf of Gordon Samstag's United States-based trustee, the Bank of America.
 142 Samstag Scholarships have been awarded to date.

-Each scholarship covers reasonable costs for twelve months overseas, and includes a generous tax-exempt stipend, return airfares, personal travel and medical insurance, as well as institutional fees for one academic year of study where applicable.
+Each scholarship covers reasonable costs for twelve months overseas, and includes institutional fees for one academic year of study (where applicable), a generous tax-exempt stipend of US $48,000, return airfares, personal travel and medical insurance.